Grants for Registered Charities

 The application process is divided into two stages:

-Stage one is to complete the Expression of Interest form where you will be asked to complete some basic contact details and a description of what you require funding for.
+Stage one is to complete the Expression of Interest form with some basic contact details and a description of what you require funding for.

 Unsuccessful applicants will be notified by email.
 Please note that charities must wait for two years from the date of submission until they can reapply.